otrosien/zuul-demo/README.md

 The Zuul Proxy contained in Spring Cloud Zuul comes in two proxy modes.
 Each of the modes is configured quite differently.
 Here are the configuration options.
 A complete configuration set is in the repository and at the end of this readme.

+## Running this example

+There are four applications to start, e.g. via `./gradlew bootRun`.

+1. config-server (connects to port 8889) This needs to be first, to serve configuration for the other services
+2. backend-server (connects to port 8082) This is our backend service
+3. api-proxy (connects to port 8080) Our proxy
+4. hystrix-dashboard (connects to port 8099) Monitoring tool

+To test out different settings, there are two routes set-up on the api-proxy:

+* /ribbon/... for connecting to the backend via ribbon client
+* /nonribbon/... for connecting to the backend with plain http client

+The backend provides different endpoints for testing out different latency patterns.

+* /api/ok - responds immediately
+* /api/1s - responds in one second
+* /api/random - responds with random delay between 0 and 1 second
+* /api/sleep/{millis} - responds with delay configurable via path param
+* /api/post/{millis} - same, but using a `POST` method

 ## 1) Non-ribbon mode